adeleke5140/adeleke5140/README.md

 ### Hello,

-Trying to create art.
+Creating art.

 Coding is an expression of the creative spark in me.
 I also really enjoy web accessibility and contributed a bit to Anki: **the best-spaced repetition app**

-I am currently learning Data structures and Algorithms, `Ocaml` and `Rust`.
+I am currently learning `Rust`🦀.

 Currently reading [Patterns in the stone](https://www.amazon.com/Pattern-Stone-Computers-Science-Masters/dp/046502596X) and [a Philosophy of software design](https://www.amazon.com/Philosophy-Software-Design-John-Ousterhout/dp/1732102201)